 - Travis Campbell (causeis) - Committee Members (Technical iMIS User).
 Travis became involved with the NiUG Community in 2016 and joined the NiUG AP Committee in 2017.
 Travis has a extensive background in business systems and ERP implementations, and training in the retail sector.
 Travis is based in Melbourne and is currently Technical Solutions Consultant at causeis.

-- Pamela Richards (Speech Pathologists Australia) - Committee Member and responsible for Discovery Conference Logistics and Management.
+- Pamela Richards (Speech Pathology Australia) - Committee Member and responsible for Discovery Conference Logistics and Management.
 Pamela has been involved in the iMIS community since 1997 and joined the NiUG AP Committee in 2017.
-Pamela is based in Melbourne and is currently National Events Manager for Speech Pathologists Australia.
+Pamela is based in Melbourne and is currently National Conference Manager for Speech Pathology Australia.